-Three injured after man goes on stabbing spree at major Paris train station
+Man armed with knife and hammer wounds 3 at major Paris train station

 Gabriel Attal becomes France’s youngest prime minister

-One person suffered serious injuries to the abdomen, while two others were lightly wounded in the attack.
+Stressing that the police investigation was still in its early stages, Nunez said: “There are no elements that lead us to think that this could be a terrorist act.”

-Police said the suspect, a Malian national, presented officers with an Italian driving licence, which gave his date of birth as January 1, 1992.
+The suspect attacked passersby with a hammer and a knife, seriously wounding one person and two others lightly, Nunez said.
+A fourth person who was “very shocked” could also be counted as lightly injured, he said.
+The seriously injured person was undergoing surgery, he said.

-He was overpowered by passersby before railway police arrived on the scene, the police said.
+The attacker was overpowered by passersby before railway police arrived on the scene, the police said.

 “A thank you to those who overpowered the man who carried out this unbearable act,” said Interior Minister Gerald Darmanin on X.

-The Paris prosecutor’s office launched an inquiry into the attack, while the national “anti-terrorist” prosecutor said it was observing proceedings at this stage.
+The Paris prosecutor’s office launched an inquiry into the attack and said investigators were analysing the knife and the hammer.

 Gare de Lyon is France’s biggest mainline hub, with more than 100 million passengers going through it annually.